adivea/Elenovo2017/README.md

 scripts used to generate the figures on mound statistics in the report.
 Maps were generated outside R in QGIS.

-The data for this study was collected using customisation of FAIMS Mobile platform, TRAP Burial module, to be found at github.com/FAIMS/burial
+The data for this study was collected using customisation of FAIMS Mobile platform, TRAP Burial module, to be found in its [Github repository](http://github.com/FAIMS/burial)

-This project was made possible thanks to the FAIMS project, the Endeavour Award of the Australian government, and the Research Acceleration and Advancement Programme of NSW.
+This project was made possible thanks to the FAIMS project, the Endeavour Award no.19686 of the Australian government, and the Research Attraction and Acceleration Programme of NSW.